amperature/gdg/README.md

 This project was originally a game I made for my programming class's final project, but I decided I wanted to upload the whole thing cause I'm really proud of it.

 ## Instructions
 In order to run GDG, you must have [LÖVE2D](https://love2d.org/) installed.
-If you are on **Windows**, then there is no need to install LÖVE, since it comes with the program.

-However, if you are on **macOS** or **Linux**, then you will need to install LÖVE by downloading it, then dragging and dropping the .love file of GDG into the LÖVE executable.
+Once it's done, simply double click and play!

 ## Controls
 Up Arrow = Rotate Clockwise